Michael Joseph Hoeppner: Early life

 Hoeppner received a Licentiate of Canon Law from Saint Paul University in Ottawa, Ontario.
-In addition to assignments within the Catholic school system, Hoeppner served as diocesan director of vocations.
+In addition to assignments within the Catholic school system in Winona, Hoeppner served as diocesan director of vocations.
 He served as Winona's judicial vicar from 1988 to 1997 and was later appointed vicar general by Bishop John Vlazny.

-Following Bishop Vlazny's transfer to the Archdiocese of Portland in Oregon, Hoeppner was elected as diocesan administrator to oversee the diocese until the installation of Bishop Bernard Harrington.
+Following Vlazny's appointment as archbishop of Portland in Oregon, Hoeppner was elected as diocesan administrator to oversee the diocese until the installation of Bishop Bernard Harrington.
 Harrington then appointed Hoeppner as his vicar general.

 Bishop of Crookston

-Hoeppner was appointed bishop of the Diocese of Crookston by Pope Benedict XVI on September 28, 2007.
-Hoeppner was consecrated by Archbishop Harry Flynn on November 30, 2007.
+Hoeppner was appointed bishop of Crookston by Pope Benedict XVI on September 28, 2007.
+Hoeppner was consecrated at the Cathedral of the Immaculate Conception in Crookston by Archbishop Harry Flynn on November 30, 2007.

 In May 2017, Hoeppner became the first American bishop to be sued personally for coercion.
 The lawsuit was filed by Ronald Vasek, a former diaconate candidate in the diocese.
 Vasek alleged that Monsignor Roger Grundhaus sexually abused him when he was a teenager during a trip to Ohio in 1971.
-Vasek made his allegations known to the diocese in 2011.
+Vasek reported his allegations to the diocese in 2011.

 In October 2015, Vasek signed a letter recanting his accusations against Grundhaus.
-Vasek claims that Hoeppner threatened retaliation against Vasek's son, a priest in the diocese, if he failed to sign it.
+Vasek said that Hoeppner threatened retaliation against Vasek's son, a priest in the diocese, if he failed to sign it.
 Vasek said that Hoeppner's actions were like "being abused all over again."
 On September 20, 2017, Vasek, the diocese and Hoeppner reached a legal settlement.
 As part of the agreement, Hoeppner released the letter from October 2015.

-Vasek's attorney, Mike Finnegan, said the letter proved Hoeppner's guilt.
-In September 2019, the Archdiocese of St. Paul and Minneapolis announced it would investigate Hoeppner's actions.
-This was the first investigation in the United States of a bishop for failure to the follow the procedures Pope Francis established in the document Vos estis lux mundi.
+In September 2019, the Archdiocese of St. Paul and Minneapolis announced it would investigate Hoeppner's actions in the Vasek case.
+This was the first investigation in the United States of a bishop for failure to follow the procedures for sexual abuse allegations that Pope Francis promulgated in the 2019 document Vos estis lux mundi.

 Retirement

-Following the archdiocese investigation, Pope Francis requested and received Hoeppner's resignation as the bishop of the Diocese of Crookston.
+Following the archdiocese investigation, Francis requested Hoeppner's resignation as bishop of Crookston.
 It was accepted by the pope on April 13, 2021.
-In his final mass, Hoeppner apologized "...to you and everyone, as I've apologized to the Holy Father, for any failures of mine in governing as bishop."
+In his final mass in Crookston, Hoeppner apologized "...to you and everyone, as I've apologized to the Holy Father, for any failures of mine in governing as bishop."
+In March 2022, Bishop Andrew Cozzens, the new bishop of Crookston, announced that he would not allow Hoeppner to return to the diocese.